mkidawa/react-hook-form-ts-zod-i18n-example/README.md

 ## Stack

-### `Typescript`
+### `React Hook Form`

-Ensures type safety in terms of provided data
+React Hook Form provides methods and components necessary in form creation.
+In this example project logic of retrieving form field state has been transferred to nested components with usage of hooks such as `useFormContext` or `useController`.

 ### `zod`

-Great library to create resolvers that can be used with React Hook Form, apply restrictions and keep an eye on the shape of our actual data
+Great library to create resolvers that can be used with React Hook Form, apply restrictions and keep an eye on the shape of our data.

+### `react-i18next`

+i18n-react has been configured to provide translations for error messages.

 ## Scripts